jakub-gonet/genetic-alchemy/README.md

 Rulette select is used to select chromosomes for crossover, it's based on selecting chromosomes with chance coresponding to their fitness.

+Examples of usage can be viewed [here](https://github.com/jakub-gonet/genetic-alchemy/blob/master/test/genetic_algoritm_solutions_test.exs)
+One test is finding specific gene pattern, second searches for RNP expression of given number (e.g. `2 11 *` for `22`)

 ## Installation
 ```
 mix do deps.get, compile